 Plant material

 The plant material used in this experiment is a tomato seed of variety Roma VF, of F1 generation with 97% germination power.
 It is a vigorous and productive variety.
-This variety presents major assets, especially resistance to diseases such as mildiou and Fusarium.
+This variety presents major assets, especially resistance to diseases such as mildew and Fusarium.

 Study area description